- Paintball mask/goggles to cover your full face

 What to wear for Face and Head Protection

 Let’s start with protecting the head and face and work our way down.
-Masks, also sometimes called goggles or helmets are designed to cover your entire face from ear to ear and chin to forehead.
+Masks, also called goggles or helmets, are designed to cover your entire face from ear-to-ear and chin-to-forehead.
 Masks use a polycarbonate lens that is rated to stop a paintball and must follow ASTM standards for eye protection.

 While there is a little sting if shot in the top of the head, most players just want to keep the paint out of their hair.

-If a player is worried about covering their entire head they normally simply wear a baseball cap backward.
+If a player is worried about covering their entire head, they normally simply wear a baseball cap backwards.
 This keeps the bill of the cap away from the mask and gives a layer of protection for the top of the head.
-Another option that is very popular, especially with the tournament style paintball players is a sandana.
+Another option that is very popular, especially with the tournament style paintball players, is a sandana.

 What to wear for upper body protection

 Different size paintballs hit with different amounts of energy.
-At GatSplat, we are exclusively a low impact, 50 caliber facility.
-A 50 caliber paintball has 1/3 the mass of a normal paintball, so it doesn’t have as much sting, so you really don’t need to pad up as much as you do with standard 68 caliber paintballs.
+At GatSplat, we are exclusively a low impact, .50 caliber facility.
+A .50 caliber paintball has one third the mass of a normal paintball and doesn’t have as much sting, so you really don’t need to pad up as much as you do with standard .68 caliber paintballs.
 It is still a good idea to have full-length coverage, as a shot to bare skin does sting more than if it hits clothing.

-We have many customers that just wear long sleeve t-shirts when playing.
+We have many customers that wear long sleeve t-shirts when playing.
 Since a lot of our business is birthday parties, many of our customers are younger.
-With younger or more pain-sensitive players, they may want to layer a long sleeve shirt, perhaps a sweatshirt or hoodie on top of the t-shirt.
+With younger or more pain-sensitive players, they may want to layer a long sleeve shirt with a sweatshirt or hoodie on top of the t-shirt.